|The company was founded by Holger Rust in Cape Town in early 1979|

 Leading the field in sustainable Concrete Retaining Block (CRB) production

-Today, Terraforce has managed to establish flourishing production in Canada, Australia, Spain, India, Algeria, Morocco, Nigeria, Swaziland, Lesotho, Ghana, United Kingdom, Namibia and United Arab Emirates, with Egypt and Botswana and Brazil recently signing on.
+Today, Terraforce has managed to establish flourishing production in Canada, Australia, Spain, India, Algeria, Morocco, Nigeria, Swaziland, Lesotho, Ghana, United Kingdom, Namibia and United Arab Emirates, with Egypt and Botswana recently signing on.

 In 1979 Terraforce began importing wire mesh gabions from Spain, later becoming involved in the construction of gabion retaining walls and erosion control measures.
 After gaining some knowledge of the market, Holger Rust, founder and director of Terraforce, realised that a more cost-effective, practical and aesthetically pleasing method of earth retaining was needed in South Africa.